Go Rome Explorer Pass

 The Explorer Pass is also not worthwhile for some of the included attractions.
 Sights that cost less than €26 when purchased individually you should not visit with this pass.
 Therefore, it does not make sense to use the Explorer Pass for visiting the Leonardo Da Vinci Experience (€12) or the Stadio di Domiziano (€8.50).
 Also, the wax museum is not worthwhile at all with the pass.

 The concerts take place only once a week or only a few days a year.
-Also, the papal audience only takes place weekly.
 If you are interested in these offers and there are no suitable dates during your trip, the Explorer Pass will be less worthwhile for you.

 Where Can You Get the Explorer Pass?